twarep/electrifly/.github/pull_request_template.md

 ## Checklist
 - [ ] Did I add this pull request into the appropriate Notion ticket?
 If not, create a ticket for this PR.
-- [x] Does the code run and accomplish its goal

 **Note:** Put an x into the box like this [x] to check these off

 ## What I Did